juaestiv/connect-chat-resources/README.md

 Clicking over it you can simulate Customer and Agent conversations on the same screen.
 Click over the link "Test Settings" to select the flow to test.

+TBD Insert Image

 # Create Lambda integration for customer identification.
 ## Create a DynamoDB Table
+* Name of the table: customerLookup
+* Primary Key: phoneNum

+Create an index:
+* Primary Key: emailAddress

+Create an Item in text format:

 ```json
 {
     "accountNum" : "74235003",